 British Prime Minister Johnson to face no-confidence vote

-LONDON (AP) — Britain’s governing Conservatives will hold a no-confidence vote Monday that could oust Prime Minister Boris Johnson from power, after months of growing discontent with a divisive politician whose career has survived multiple ups and downs.
+LONDON (AP) — British Prime Minister Boris Johnson will face a no-confidence vote Monday that could oust him from power, as discontent with his rule finally threatens to topple a politician who has often seemed invincible despite many scandals.

 If Johnson loses the vote among the 359 Conservative lawmakers, the party will choose a new leader, who will also become prime minister.
-If he wins, he can’t face another challenge for a year under current party rules.
+If he wins, as seems more likely, he can’t face another challenge for a year under current party rules — though a narrow victory would leave him a hobbled leader whose days are likely numbered.

-While Johnson has weathered many political storms, he has recently struggled to turn the page on months of ethics scandals, most notably over rule-breaking parties in government buildings during COVID-19 lockdowns.
+Regardless of the outcome, the fact that enough lawmakers are demanding such a vote represents a watershed moment for Johnson.
+It is also a sign of deep Conservative divisions, less than three years after Johnson led the party to its biggest election victory in decades.

-Revelations that the prime minister and his staff repeatedly flouted restrictions they imposed on Britain in 2020 and 2021 have fueled outrage in the country at the scandal known as “partygate.”
+Johnson’s renown as an election-winner has previously insulated him from the fallout of a growing number of scandals.
+But recently he has struggled to turn the page on revelations that he and his staff repeatedly held boozy parties that flouted the COVID-19 restrictions they imposed on Britain in 2020 and 2021.

-Conservative Party official Graham Brady announced Monday that he had received enough letters from lawmakers demanding a vote on Johnson’s leadership to trigger one.
-That happens if 54 Tory legislators — 15% of the party’s group in the House of Commons — write to Brady.
+Conservative Party official Graham Brady announced Monday that he had received letters calling for a no-confidence vote from at least 54 Tory legislators, enough to trigger the measure under party rules.

-“The threshold of 15% has been passed,” Brady said.
-He said the vote would take place in person in the House of Commons on Monday evening, with the result announced soon after.
+“The threshold of 15% (of Conservatives in the House of Commons) has been passed,” Brady said.
+He said the vote would take place in person in the Commons on Monday evening, with the result announced soon after.

 Johnson’s Downing Street office said the prime minister welcomed the vote.